Up to 96 players will duke it out to determine who is the best TCG player on PokeBeach!

 - Your tournament organizer (TO) for this event is PMJ.
 If you have any tournament-related queries, feel free to send him a PM.

 - Prior to the end of the first round of the tournament, you must submit your deck list to PMJ via PM.
+Please do not send your list until round 1 starts.
 Failure to submit an approved deck list by the end of the first round will result in a warning and a match loss, regardless of the actual outcome of your match.
 (If neither player submits on time, you will get a tie instead, but you will still get a warning.)
 Failure to get your list approved by the end of the second round will result in you being dropped from the tournament.

 - You can only participate in this tournament if you’re in a North American time zone or can commit to its schedule.
 If you’re in a completely incompatible time zone than most other players, you shouldn’t register, as it’s unlikely you will find time to meet.

-Each round ends exactly at 11:59 PM EDT.
-Your match results must be posted by that time, as explained in the next section.
+Each round ends exactly at 11:59 PM EST. Your match results must be posted by that time, as explained in the next section.
+The round ends at that time regardless of whether or not pairings for the next round have been posted; if your result is not posted at that time, and no exceptions have been given by the TO, your match is void.

 Pairings Thread, Round Procedures, Contacting Opponent

-- Pairings Thread: All round pairings will be posted in the pairings thread, which is located in PokeBeach’s PTCG Competitive Play forum.
+- Pairings Thread: All information, including pairings, the timetable for the tournament, and how to properly submit your deck list, will be posted in the pairings thread, which is located in PokeBeach’s PTCG Competitive Play forum.
 Remember to bookmark and subscribe to that thread (as seen on the right) so you receive e-mail notifications when a new pairings post is made.
 Failure to receive an e-mail alert, however, will not be taken as an excuse for not checking the thread regularly.
 The timetable for the tournament is available to you, so please plan accordingly and make sure you check the thread.

 - Contacting your opponent via PM: Each round, an image showing the round’s pairings will be added to the pairings thread.
 Find your PokeBeach username on this list and immediately contact your opponent via PM and arrange a time to battle.
 Make sure your account settings let you send and receive PMs, as all communication must be done through PokeBeach PMs.
 Tell your opponent exactly when you can set aside time to play.
 This is important!
 Every PM you send without this information just increases the time it takes to set up a match.